 On the second morning, I’d booked a hot air balloon ride.
 Waking before dawn to a pot of coffee and a croissant delivered to my tent, I was taken on a short drive to the balloon launch site.

 On landing, we walked a short distance to where the table had been set for our champagne breakfast - in the middle of the Masai Marai!
-In terms of impactful experiences, the hour I spent floating above the Masai Mara is one I will remember for the rest of my life; what a view, what an amazing place.
+In terms of impactful experiences, the hour I spent floating above the Masai Mara is one I will remember for the rest of my life; what a view, what a fantastic place.

 The dining room at is situated out on the Mara Plain, where you’ll be able to watch elephant and zebra grazing in the distance.
 How often do you have the chance to dine with a view of wild animals and still feel safe?